amirouche/python-sensimark/README.md

-# wikimark -- get a sens of it
+# sensimark -- get a sens of it

-wikimark goal is to give you an idea of what the text is about.
+sensimark goal is to give you an idea of what the text is about.

 **It's not evaluated.
 It gives sensible results but I am not sure it's the right approach**